spaghetti c’anciova

 pistachio amaretti

 These Italian amaretti biscuits are traditionally very crunchy on the outside and chewy and a bit marzipany in the middle.
 They are really easy to make and are gluten and dairy free.
-I love adore pistachios and I serve them with coffee at the end of a meal instead of making a dessert, or after dessert.
+I love these little pistachios biscuits and serve them with coffee at the end of a meal instead of making a dessert, or after dessert.
 They are dense and rich and you only need a couple.
 Perfect at Christmas and you can give them as gifts in little bags tied with a ribbon.

 Continue reading